piotrkowalczuk/mnemosyne/README.md

 Mnemosyne can be installed in one way, from source.
 Or can be used as a container using docker [image](https://hub.docker.com/r/piotrkowalczuk/mnemosyne/).
+It is worth to mention that `latest` tag is released after each successful master branch build.
+Please use only images tagged using specific version anywhere else than a local development environment.

 ### From source